brunokc/IOU/README.md

 # IOU

-IOU (I Owe You) is an app and backend that allows you to share costs with your friends and family.
+IOU ("I Owe You") is an app and backend created to help you to manage and split costs with your friends and family.
 It helps you tracks expenses and how they should be paid.